-The per capita income in Lewisburg in 2010 was $19,864, which is low income relative to Pennsylvania, and lower middle income relative to the rest of the US.
-This equates to an annual income of $79,456 for a family of four.
+The per capita income in Lewisburg in 2010 was $19,839, which is low income relative to Pennsylvania, and lower middle income relative to the rest of the US.
+This equates to an annual income of $79,356 for a family of four.
 However, Lewisburg contains both very wealthy and poor people as well.

+Lewisburg is a somewhat ethnically-diverse borough.
 The people who call Lewisburg home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Lewisburg residents report their race to be White, followed by Black or African-American.
+The greatest number of Lewisburg residents report their race to be White, followed by Asian.
 Important ancestries of people in Lewisburg include Irish, Italian, English, and Polish.